-Table 3 reports whether schools complied with the intervention protocol in terms of placing the teacher in grade 2 and 3 and splitting the grade.
+Table 3, Panel B, reports whether schools complied with the intervention protocol in terms of placing the teacher in grade 2 and 3 and splitting the grade.
 Schools largely followed the instructions on the former point, but less so on the latter.
-95% of teachers were employed in the correct grade at least some of the time and 73% were employed in the correct grade all of the time.
+95% of teachers were employed in the correct grade at least some of the time and 72% were employed in the correct grade all of the time.
 In contrast, class sizes in the treatment grades were not reduced significantly.
-This is partly a consequence of imperfect compliance and partly a consequence of the fact that grades consisted of more than one stream to begin with, meaning that the class size reduction would be more spread out.